-The AEG AG71a RapidClean Stair and Car handheld vacuum is a corded model designed to make cleaning tricky areas much less stressful.
-It comes with an agitating brush, stretch hose and crevice tool, while the powerful 700W motor means it provides a lot more suction than many handhelds.
+The AEG AG71a RapidClean Stair and Car handheld vacuum is a corded model designed for cleaning cars, stairs, and other awkward locations.
+It comes with an agitating brush, stretch hose, and crevice tool, while the powerful 700W motor means it provides more suction than many handhelds.

-Despite these benefits, we want to take a closer look at how the model really performs.
+Let’s take a closer look at how the AEG AG71a really performs.
 Is the suction power enough to counteract the decreased mobility due to the cord?
 And does the agitating brush really make it easier to clean food and mud from carpets?
 Let’s find out!

 Overview of AEG AG71a RapidClean Features

-- Powerful corded handheld vacuum with a 700W motor.
+- Corded handheld vacuum with a 700W motor

 In-Depth Look at the AEG AG71a RapidClean Handheld Vacuum Cleaner